HazardSJ/HazardBot/README.md

 This as a subset of the scripts created by Hazard-SJ to be used or intended for use by Hazard-Bot on Wikimedia projects.

 The scripts are sorted in folders named after the database name of the Wikimedia projects they are related to.
-Additionally, certain scripts which are related to multiple projects are in the "global" folder.
+Additionally, certain scripts which are related to multiple projects are in the "multiple" folder.

 ## Dependencies